sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/immerse-smaa.md

 ## General Shader Arguments

-* **Edge Detection Type:** Will define the type of edge detection used in SMAA.
-These options are:
+* **Edge Detection Type:** Defines the type of edge detection used in SMAA.
+Options include:
    * Luminance edge detection
    * Color edge detection (max)
    * Color edge detection (weighted)
    * Depth edge detection

-* **Edge Detection Threshold:** Will define how many edges will be detected from the edge detection type.
+* **Edge Detection Threshold:** Sets how many edges are detected based on the edge detection type.

-* **Depth Edge Detection Threshold:** Will define how much of the edges in depth are detected.
-(Will only work if "Predicated Thresholding" is enabled.)
+* **Depth Edge Detection Threshold:** Sets how many depth edges are detected.
+(Works only if "Predicated Thresholding" is enabled.)

-* **Max Search Steps:** Will define how many steps are used within the SMAA construct in order to effectively anti-alias the scene.
+* **Max Search Steps:** Sets how many steps SMAA uses to effectively anti-alias the scene.

-* **Max Search Steps Diagonal:** Will define how many steps are used within the SMAA construct to find diagonal aliasing within the scene.
+* **Max Search Steps Diagonal:** Sets how many steps SMAA uses to find diagonal aliasing in the scene.

-* **Corner Rounding:** Will define how much anti-aliasing will be applied to the scene
+* **Corner Rounding:** Sets how much anti-aliasing is applied to the scene.